 - LMF Service Area consisting of one or more TA(s).

+- Supported GAD shapes.

 * * * * Next Change * * * *

 6.1.1 5GC-MT-LR procedure for the regulatory location service

 Figure 6.1.1-1 illustrates the general network positioning for the LCS clients external to the PLMN for the regulatory location service for non-roaming scenario.
 In this scenario, it is assumed that the target UE is identified using an SUPI or GPSI.